 Surplus congestion revenue is a misnomer.
 In fact, there is no such thing as surplus congestion revenue.
 The rights to all congestion revenue belong to load.
 Surplus congestion revenue, as defined in PJM rules, is an artifact of the flawed design of the current approach to FTR/ARRs.
 In the current design, surplus congestion revenue should be allocated to ARR holders because such revenue is part of total congestion revenues.

-In addition, FTR Auction revenue results from the prices paid by willing FTR buyers and should not be returned to FTR buyers for any reason and should be settled monthly.
+Based on market logic, there is no such thing as surplus FTR auction revenue.
+FTR Auction revenue results from the market prices paid by willing FTR buyers, should be paid to ARR holders, and should not be returned to FTR buyers for any reason.